 11. Mean Mug Coffeehouse — Southside .

-Southside anchor with the same scratch-kitchen playbook as North Shore: espresso, biscuits, and hearty plates.
-Easy pairing with the Chattanooga Choo Choo plaza + Southside wandering.
+Southside location with the same scratch kitchen playbook as North Shore: espresso, biscuits, and hearty plates.
+Walking distance from the Chattanooga Choo Choo plaza and the rest of the Southside strip.

 12. Velo Coffee Roasters .

-Southside roastery cafe with bike-shop energy and sustainability talk on the menu.
-Popular laptop spot; outdoor seating when weather cooperates.
+Southside roastery cafe with bike shop energy and sustainability as a recurring talking point.
+Popular laptop stop with outdoor seating when the weather cooperates.

-13. Mad Priest Coffee Roasters — Southside .
+13. Mad Priest Coffee Roasters — McCallie Ave .

 14. Niedlov's Bakery & Cafe .

-Artisan bread and pastry-forward cafe on East Main with a serious espresso program.
-Expect a line at peak brunch—arrive early if you want the full pastry case.
+Artisan bread and pastry forward cafe on East Main with a serious espresso program.
+Lines form at peak brunch hours and the pastry case sells down early.

 15. Frothy Monkey — Chattanooga Choo Choo .